Chief Purser Hugh McElroy

 As was the custom, there was a daily inspection of the ship by Captain Smith, Purser McElory and some of the deck officers at 10.30am to ensure all was "ship shape" - Titanic likely also felt like the nine mile distance McElroy computed for the Olympic.

-Captain Smith with Purser McElroy outside the starboard door way to the Officer Quarters while Titanic lay at anchor off Roches Point, Queenstown (now Cobh) in Ireland on the 11th April, 1912.
-This is the last known photograph of Smith.
+Captain Smith with Purser McElroy outside the door way to the Officer Quarters while Titanic lay at anchor off Roches Point, Queenstown (now Cobh) in Ireland on the 11th April, 1912.
+This is one of two last known photographs of Smith.

 (Click to enlarge)